 Here are some ideas for healthy breakfasts to try:

-- whole-grain cereal topped with fruit and low-fat yogurt
+- whole-grain cereal with low-fat milk topped with fruit

-- whole-grain waffles topped with peanut butter, fruit, or ricotta cheese
+- whole-grain waffles topped with peanut butter or ricotta cheese and fruit

 - whole-wheat pita stuffed with sliced hard-cooked eggs

-- hot cereal topped with cinnamon, nutmeg, allspice, or cloves
+- hot cereal topped with nuts or fruit sprinkled with cinnamon, nutmeg, allspice, or cloves

-- peanut butter on a whole-grain bagel with fresh fruit (banana or apple wedges) and low-fat milk
+- half a whole-grain bagel topped with peanut butter and fresh fruit (banana or apple wedges) and low-fat milk

 - breakfast smoothie (low-fat milk or yogurt, fruit, and teaspoon of bran, whirled in a blender)

-- lean turkey on a toasted English muffin and vegetable juice
+- lean turkey and tomato on a toasted English muffin

-- heated leftover rice with chopped apples, nuts, and cinnamon, plus fruit juice
+- heated leftover rice with chopped apples, nuts, and cinnamon

 - shredded cheese on a whole-wheat tortilla, folded in half and microwaved for 20 seconds and topped with salsa